 I’m 6’2” and all my ancestors are from Great Britain.
 When I start speaking Spanish with a good accent (rolling Rs) people are often confused.
 The best compliment I ever received was when someone complimented my English after I was done speaking Spanish.

 So, here’s the explanation on why I speak Spanish and if I focus on that community, etc.

 I grew up in Canada where it was mandatory to learn French (at least at my school).
-I fumbled through my French classes at a child but in the end, I could speak and understand French.
+I fumbled through my French classes as a child but, in the end, I could speak and understand French.

 My boss at the time, advertised in Spanish and I took it upon myself to learn the language.
 I love a long-term project!

 Every day as I drove between courthouses, I listened to Pimsleur language tapes and repeated after the teacher aloud.
 Every night, I worked through Spanish grammar books to understand the fundamentals of the language.
 I turned a frequency dictionary into flashcards and memorized a thousand Spanish words and their meanings.
 After a year, I was still fumbling in Spanish.

 During my second year of learning I sat with a Spanish-teacher at a Panera Bread every morning.
 We’d work through lessons for an hour and a half.
 Now, I was starting to get good.
 I could read and write in Spanish.
 I could discuss legal issues with my Spanish-speaking clients.
 But, I still couldn’t speak Spanish on the phone.

 I quit my job, and spent a month in Cuernavaca, Mexico.
 I lived with a Mexican family that didn’t speak a word of English.
 I went to a Spanish language school every day for 5 hours and then went out with my Mexican “brother” in the evening (I bought him a lot of drinks).
 At the end, I was dreaming in Spanish.

 I came back to Chicago and opened up my law firm and Spanish-speaking people were my first clients.